 Psst: We have a bunch of other posts about traveling in California!
 Take a look:

-- The Complete Local’s Guide to Things to Do on the Central Coast, California
+- 12 Essential Things to Do on the Central Coast, California

 Hey, where’s the coolest place that you’ve ever stayed?
 Drop us a comment!